Sarah269/supreme-fiesta/CarsII/README.md

 - 62% of cars sold were Sedans.
 - Merceded-Benz C240 4dr was the best selling car by make/model.
 The dealership sold 6 Merceded-Benz C240 4dr.

+## Recommendation
+-Reduce inventory and focus on those cars that are selling.